lara-zeus/bolt/docs/add-fields.md

 }
 ```

-### fields options
+### Field Options
-you can add any options to be shown in the admin page when creating the form
+you can add any options to be shown on the admin page when creating the form

 ```php
 public static function getOptions(): array